Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- 09/01/2015
+	- Fixed bug that wouldn't ignore maxPlayers for each team while the game wasn't live.
+	- Removed server option for disabling Hive HTTP connections.
+	- New data points for the exported stats:
+		- Minimap extents for mapping coordinates to the overview graphic.
+		- Destroyed tech in Tech Log, also shows Biomass level on Hive death.
+If the last Hive was killed it will show as Biomass 1 being "destroyed".
+		- Killer/victim class in the kills table.
+	- End game stats now shows the loss of important buildings in the Tech Log and Biomass level on Hive death.

 - 06/01/2015
 	- Added "savestats" option to the server settings (default off).
 This option allows servers to save the round stats info in a json file located at (CONFIGFOLDER)\NS2Plus\Stats\.
 Each round will generate a separate file.
 Mods can also access this info directly by calling CHUDGetLastRoundStats().